lloydkevin/hugo-wd/content/post/2005-11-18-html-tutorial.md

   - General

 ---
 Since this blog does (claim to) encompass all sorts of Web Development.
-I&#8217;ve decided to insert a couple basic links.
-I&#8217;m not much for HTML my self.
-Honestly speaking, I don&#8217;t know much HTML and I refuse to learn it.
-Yes, I am a Web Developer and have designed 20+ websites in the past 4 years, but HTML is something I&#8217;m not too good at.
-If you ask me, it&#8217;s all in the tools you use.
+I've decided to insert a couple basic links.
+I'm not much for HTML my self.
+Honestly speaking, I don't know much HTML and I refuse to learn it.
+Yes, I am a Web Developer and have designed 20+ websites in the past 4 years, but HTML is something I'm not too good at.
+If you ask me, it's all in the tools you use.

-Since my personal knowledge is limited in this field I&#8217;ve provided you with a series of links to site which have helped me:
+Since my personal knowledge is limited in this field I've provided you with a series of links to site which have helped me:

   * [W3Schools][1]
   * [Davesite][2]